hagrin/code-snippets-notes/telegram/README.md

 9) Using your IDE of choice, npm init.
 10) npm install node-telegram-bot-api
 11) From here you can follow the index.js file posted here to get a simple bot working

+## Joining the Bot to a Channel

+This is actually more complicated than it should be (should just be like Discord where copying IDs is easy for server admins).
+To actually accomplish this easily, you can do the following -

+1) Invite the @MissRose_bot to your channel
+2) In a chat with MissRose, type /start or click START.
+3) Type /id.
+This should return the chat's ID.